 Generally an employee must start ACAS Early Conciliation within three months less a day from the incident or decision that they wish to complain to their employer about, even if the grievance or grievance appeal process is still ongoing.

 If an employee does not start ACAS Early Conciliation within that time period then they may be prevented from bringing a claim against their employer before an Employment Tribunal.
 It is important that you seek legal advice as soon as you are able to ensure that you do not inadvertently pass the time frame in which you have to bring a claim before an Employment Tribunal.

 It is also worth noting that not all grievance issues can be pursued before an Employment Tribunal, but there could be other legal remedies available.
 Please contact Oakwood Solicitors Ltd for further advice.

 For more information on where to go next with your grievance at work, get in touch today for a free initial consultation.
 Choose one of the methods on the right-hand side of this page, or call us on 0113 200 9787 to find out how we can help you.

-You can download a copy of the Grievance letter template by clicking the ‘Download PDF’ button:Download PDF
+You can download a copy of the Grievance letter template either by clicking here, or by the ‘Download PDF’ button below.Download PDF

 Get in touch